abcsrh/hello-world/README.md

 # hello-world
 just to learn!

-I love here which allows me to work on differnet stuff.
+I love where ppl allow me to work on differnet stuff.

 Tnx